Photo: Christopher Crouzet / Wikimedia Commons

 Best Hotels in Vietnam: Hanoi, Hoi An & Ho Chi Minh City (2026)

-The Metropole Hanoi's bunker bar and Graham Greene's writing room, An Lam Retreats Ninh Van Bay's 35 boat-access villas, and the Park Hyatt Saigon's Lam Son Square colonial elegance — Vietnam's finest hotels in 2026.
+The Metropole Hanoi's bunker bar and Graham Greene's writing room, Six Senses Ninh Van Bay's 58 boat-access pool villas, and the Park Hyatt Saigon's Lam Son Square colonial elegance — Vietnam's best hotels in 2026.

 Vietnam’s Hotel Landscape

-Vietnam has one of the most extraordinary hotel markets in Southeast Asia — the extraordinary French colonial heritage (the extraordinary Metropole Hanoi, the extraordinary Park Hyatt Saigon, and the extraordinary La Résidence Huế — the three most significant colonial-era hotels in Vietnam, each with an extraordinary story of survival through the extraordinary upheavals of the 20th century), the extraordinary UNESCO World Heritage towns (the extraordinary Hội An ancient town — the most completely preserved trading port in Southeast Asia, the extraordinary Huế Imperial Citadel — the most significant Vietnamese imperial site), and the extraordinary contemporary luxury (the extraordinary Amanoi — the most celebrated Vietnamese luxury opening of the 2010s, the extraordinary Soneva resort concept extended to Vietnam).
+Vietnam’s hotel market is one of the most dynamic in Southeast Asia.
+French colonial heritage remains visible at the Metropole Hanoi, the Park Hyatt Saigon, and La Résidence Huế — the country’s three most significant colonial-era hotels, each with its own story of survival through the upheavals of the 20th century.
+UNESCO World Heritage towns add another layer: Hội An’s ancient trading port is among the best-preserved in Southeast Asia, and the Huế Imperial Citadel remains Vietnam’s most significant imperial site.
+Contemporary luxury has also arrived, led by Amanoi, a widely praised Vietnamese opening of the 2010s, and the Soneva resort concept extended to Vietnam.

 Hanoi — The North